Joa98Dev/Joa98Dev/README.md

 I am a videogame and fullstack developer!

-* 👾 Currently I'm working on a small puzzle game.
+* 👾 Currently, I'm working on a Web App Blog using the Django framework.

 ## Skills ⌨️
 * HTML